rlugojr/Documentation/content/tutorials/01_Play_Pen/Mesh_CreateXXX_Methods_With_Options_Parameter.md

 arc|_(number)_ ratio of the circumference between 0 and 1|1
 updatable|_(boolean)_ true if the mesh is updatable|false sideOrientation|_(number)_ side orientation|DEFAULTSIDE
+To understand how to set _faceUV_ or _faceColors_, please read this by considering 3 faces only : http://doc.babylonjs.com/tutorials/CreateBox_Per_Face_Textures_And_Colors

 ####Plane
 Example :